zilsh/zilsh/README.md

 # Future plans
  * Clean up the zshBundle layout and reduce legacy shit.
  * Add support for zsh-syntax-highlighting highlighters to zshBundles

+# Contribution
+All contributions should follow the coding styles set out by surrounding code.

+Indent with tabs; align with spaces.
+Yes, let me repeat that: **INDENT WITH TABS; ALIGN WITH SPACES**.
+Got it?
+Good.